abscissameow/janipani/README.md

     *you can check the stage of the hyerogliph in rectangular button, tap it to see the residual time to review, tap it again to see the time since last preview

-p.s. if u want to load existing progress from your DATA.pkl use fit.ipynb or load_progress.py
+p.s. if u want to load existing progress from your DATA.pkl use fit.ipynb or load_progress.py p.p.s. for last updates just replace your /dist/janipani.app/Contents/Resources/janipani.py file with the "main file" janipani.py from github